GaidYusuf/Eye-Controlled-Mouse/README.md

 The main components of the code are:

 1. **Setting up the Environment:**
-   - Initializes the webcam and libraries.
+   - Initializes the webcam and necessary libraries.

 2. **Capturing Video from Webcam:**
    - Captures frames from the webcam for processing.